BATS/bats-dissectors/README.md

 Linux Compilation
 -----------------

-1. Copy the packet-mcastpitch.c file into the epan/dissectors
+1. Copy (or symlink) the packet-mcastpitch.c file into the epan/dissectors directory.
-directory.

 2. Edit epan/dissectors/Makefile.common and add packet-mcastpitch.c to
 DISSECTOR_SRC.